jmurp7385/shipt-github-followers/README.md

 Express doesn't add much to vanilla node, except that it offers abstractions to some of the lower level functionality.

+##Challenges
+I was not able to get the loading of the next batch of followers without refreshing the page, which is not the best way to do it, I know.
+I tried researching how to do it, but found nothing.
+Given more time I think I could find a way to fix it.

 ## Additional features
 I made it so that if the user clicks on one of the followers tiles it will do a search of that follower automatically.